An Origin Story

 email@example.com| Office: 35-35-512 | Zoom: 202 815 7505

 jaime ding loves trash in/and public spaces.
-She works in the Creative Works department at Robert E. Kennedy Library at Cal Poly San Luis Obispo on a digital publishing pilot, rethinking assessment and accessibility of non-traditional digital scholarship.
+She served as the Digital Publishing Research Fellow with Kennedy Library’s Creative Works department from August 2019 to March 2022, rethinking assessment and accessibility of non-traditional digital scholarship.
 Before Kennedy Library, jaime has learned and worked primarily with trash, beginning in the history and visual arts departments at Princeton University.
 She earned an M.A. in Decorative Arts, Design History at the Bard Graduate Center in New York City, learning from interdisciplinary questions about cleanliness, beauty and value in material objects and their relation to whiteness.
 She has worked in waste management, numerous museum education departments, and private corporate archives in Princeton, New York, LA, and Chicago, always working to rethink ideas about the “public,” accessibility, and circulation of knowledge.
+In March 2022 jaime joined Tufts University as the Student Success Faculty Librarian.